JVHallam/linux_setup/main.md

 * Laptop:
     * Update my default font size, I have to squint to see this shit
     * Handle the screen tearing
+    * Get all the work stuff working

+* Desktop:
+    * Validate that the above works